milaq/YCast/README.md

 # YCast

-YCast is a self hosted replacement for the vTuner internet radio service which some Yamaha AVRs use.
+YCast is a self hosted replacement for the vTuner internet radio service which many AVRs use.

-It was developed for and tested with the __RX-Vx73__ series.

-Confirmed working:
- * RX-V473
- * R-N500

-It _should_ also work for the following Yamaha AVR models:
- * RX-Vx75
- * RX-Vx77
- * RX-Vx79
- * RX-Vx81
+It emulates a vTuner backend to provide your AVR with the necessary information to play self defined categorized internet radio stations.

 YCast is for you if:
  * You do not want to use a proprietary streaming service
  * You are sick of loading delays and/or downtimes of the vTuner service
- * You are unsure about the continuation of the service from Yamaha/vTuner
+ * You are unsure about the continuation of the vTuner service

+## Supported devices

+Theoretically, YCast should work for **most AVRs which support vTuner**.

+Go ahead and test it with yours, and kindly report the result back :)

+At the moment, only Yamaha AVRs are supported.
+Although, you can sniff the URL which your AVR requests, override its DNS entry  and change the `VTUNER_INITURL` to possibly make your non-Yamaha AVR work with YCast.

+### Confirmed working

+ * Yamaha RX-Vx73 series (RX-V373, RX-V473, RX-V573, RX-V673, RX-V773)
+ * Yamaha R-N500

+### Unconfirmed/Experimental

+ * Yamaha RX-Vx75 series (RX-V375, RX-V475, RX-V575, RX-V675, RX-V775)
+ * Yamaha RX-Vx77 series (RX-V377, RX-V477, RX-V577, RX-V677, RX-V777)
+ * Yamaha RX-Vx79 series (RX-V379, RX-V479, RX-V579, RX-V679, RX-V779)
+ * Yamaha RX-Vx81 series (RX-V381, RX-V481, RX-V581, RX-V681, RX-V781)

 ## Dependencies:
 Python version: `3`